kbsant/cljgossip/README.md

     (require '[cljgossip.core :as gossip])

-    (def env {:gossip-uri "wss://gossip socket uri"
+    (def env {:cljgossip/ws-uri "wss://gossip socket uri"
-              :gossip-client-id "id from config"
+              :cljgossip/client-id "id from config"
-              :gossip-client-hash "secret from config"
+              :cljgossip/client-hash "secret from config"
-              :gossip-client-agent "Name Of the Client Game"})
+              :cljgossip/client-agent "Name Of the Client Game"})

-     ;; connect with the env and and empty handler map.
+     ;; login with the env, connection function and a handler map.
-     ;; the library will automatically merge in a default heartbeat handler (def conn (gossip/connect env {}))
+     ;; the library will automatically merge in a default heartbeat handler.
+     ;; In this example, the handler map is empty.
+For a sample implementation, ;; see core_test.clj.
+     (def conn (gossip/login env client/ws-connect {}))
      ;; => get authentication and heartbeat messages

 ## Signing in